facebookresearch/gen_dgrl/README.md

 - **procgen**: Provides the datasets and experimental code for running experiments in the Procgen benchmark.
 - **webShop**: Provides similar resources for the WebShop benchmark.

 Each of these subfolders utilizes different frameworks and libraries.
-Therefore, please refer to the corresponding `README.md` in the respective subfolders for more information on how to setup the code, download the necessary datasets and train or test different methods.
+Therefore, please refer to the corresponding `README.md` in the respective subfolders for more information on how to setup the code, download the necessary datasets, and train or test different methods.

 # License